stakemix/SolanaValidatorGuide/README.md

 ```

 ### Generate your keys
 you need atleast 2 keys to run a solana instance.
-Identification Key,  Voting Key, Staking Key<br/>
+Identification Key & Voting Key<br/>
 **Its important that you save all the key mnemonics in an offline system..
 Preferably write them on a piece of paper"**
 ```
 $ solana-keygen new -o ~/.config/solana/id.json  #( this is your identification key )
 $ solana-keygen new -o ~/.config/solana/vote.json  #( this is your voting key )
-$ solana-keygen new -o ~/.config/solana/stake.json  #( this is your staking key )
 ```

 ### Configure your preferred cluster